It has been a long wait (far too long, in fact, more on that soon), but I finally have my new 2019 Oura ring wearable.

-For instance, in the data above, even though I had a great nights sleep (my sleep score was 90, and I slept for nearly 9.5 hours), I can see that my deep sleep score was lower than I would like, at only 1 hour 3 minutes long.
+For instance, in the data above, even though I had a great night's sleep (my sleep score was 90, and I slept for nearly nine and a half hours), I can see that my deep-sleep score was lower than I would like, at only one hour and three minutes long.
 If this trend continued (low levels of deep sleep) then I know I would have to look at working on this (read my article on deep sleep to learn more).

 You can also scroll left and right to see all this data for other days.

-My next favourite screen in the app is the Readiness screen.
-Oura Ring claim that the data from the ring allows the user to optimise recovery and to know when to push hard and when to take it easy and recharge.
+My next favorite screen in the app is the 'Readiness' screen.
+Oura claims that the data from the ring allows the user to optimize recovery and to know when to push hard and when to take it easy and recharge.

-In a nutshell though, the Oura Ring looks at all your past data including sleep score, sleep balance, activity levels, body temperature, resting heart rate and other metrics.
-From these it will calculate your daily readiness score.
+In a nutshell, though, the Oura app looks at all your past data including sleep score, sleep balance, activity levels, body temperature, resting heart rate and other metrics.
+From these, it will calculate your daily readiness score.

 This is meant to provide you with a simple way to know the state your body is in.

-As a recreational athlete, and someone who is striving for optimal health and to get the most out of my day, I really like this feature.
+As a recreational athlete and someone who is striving for optimal health and wanting to get the most out of my day, I really like this feature.

 Every morning after I look at my sleep data, I look at my readiness score.
-Actually, tell a lie, the first figure I look at when I open my Oura app is in-fact my readiness score, as Oura have this on the top of the home screen in the app.
+Actually, that's not true, the first figure I look at when I open my Oura app is, in fact, my readiness score as Oura has this on the top of the home screen in the app.

-For those who want to learn more about their bodies state, like you do on the sleep screen, you can simply scroll down to see how this score was determined.
+For those who want to learn more about their body's state, as you do on the 'Sleep' screen, you can simply scroll down to see how this score was determined.

-In the screen shot above, I can see my readiness score from the blue/green bars (higher is better), and you can see my resting heart rate plotted over top (white dots).
+In the screenshot above, I can see my readiness score from the blue/green bars (higher is better), and you can see my resting heart rate (HR) plotted over top (white dots).

 Often people get confused with this screen, thinking the resting HR figures are actually the readiness score.
 It's something I often trip up on.
-One other note—in the data above, on the day my resting heart rate was 57, I had two bottles of apple cider with dinner followed by a later bed time and I wasn't wearing my blueblocker glasses prior to sleep.
-As a result yu can see my readiness score dropped and my resting HR was elevated.
+One other note—in the data above, on the day my resting heart rate was 57, I had two bottles of apple cider with dinner followed by a later bedtime and I wasn't wearing my Swannies blue light blocker glasses prior to sleep.
+As a result, you can see my readiness score dropped and my resting HR was elevated.

-Some people don't like this about the ring - and I know it would be nice to have even more data, but HRV data is not very useful during the day.
+Some people don't like this about the ring (and I know it would be nice to have even more data) but HRV data is not very useful during the day.
 I cover all this in much more detail in my article How To Easily Measure Your Heart Rate Variability.
-Within this article I also look at how the Oura Ring is measuring HRV data, so have a read of that if you want to know more about the technical side of the ring.
+Within this article, I also look at how the Oura ring is measuring HRV data.
+Have a read of that article if you want to know more about the technical side of the ring.

-The HRV data is taken at 5 minute intervals, and is presented in the graph above.
-From this data you can see your highest reading and also the HRV night time average.
+The HRV data is taken at five-minute intervals and is presented in the graph above.
+From this data, you can see your highest reading and also the HRV nighttime average.

-Scroll down further and you will see your heart rate data from the night.
+When you scroll down further, you will see your heart rate data from the night.

 Your average resting heart rate and your lowest value are also shown here (though you can't quite see it on the screen above).

-Again, these graphs reveal some interesting facts—if you have a big meal close to bed you will see the impact that has on your resting heart rate.
-If you are fighting off a bug you will see an elevated heart rate.
-If you have a few drinks your heart rate will be much higher in the first half of your night as the body processes it.
+Again, these graphs reveal some interesting facts—if you have a big meal close to bedtime, you will see the impact that has on your resting heart rate.
+If you are fighting off a bug, you will see an elevated heart rate.
+If you have a few drinks, your heart rate will be much higher in the first half of your night as the body processes it.

-It's things like this that make the Oura ring so special—you can learn about your body and adapt accordingly.
+It's things like this that make Oura so special—you can learn about your body and adapt accordingly.
 You might think that one beer isn't having an impact on your sleep.
-Then when you compare the nights you don't drink with the nights you do and see how different your sleep score and readiness scores are.
+Then, when you compare the nights you don't drink with the nights you do, you see how different your sleep score and readiness scores are.

-It really is a neat feature of the ring, and it's why I continue to wear my ring even though my sleep is - what I consider to be - near perfect.
+It really is a neat feature of the app, and it's why I continue to wear my ring even though my sleep is (what I consider to be) near perfect.
 I just love knowing how resilient my body is.

-For athletes, this data is so valuable, it can help you determine when to push hard on training and when to back off.
+For athletes, this data is so valuable.
+It can help you determine when to push hard on training and when to back off.
 It can show you how effective your diet or new training program is.
-It can help you optimise your recovery and taper off so you are at your peak performance come game day.
+It can help you optimize your recovery by determining when to taper off so that you are at your peak performance come game day.

 The possibilities are endless.

-Now for the one screen I don't check on a daily basis.
+Now for the one screen that I don't check on a daily basis.

-You see your total caloric burn, your see your steps and walking equivalent.
+You see your total caloric burn as well as your steps and walking equivalent.

-Now, a big reason why I don't spend much time on this screen is because I simply don't care about the data.
+Now, a big reason why I don't spend much time on this screen is that I simply don't care about the data.

 I am not a fan of counting calories, and I think tracking calories is rather silly if you are trying to lose weight (have a read of my controversial article Are You A Calorie Counting Fool? for more).

-But, that aside, some people do like tracking calories, and some people want to know how many steps they do on a daily basis.
-Fair enough, I want to know what my deep sleep score is and my average HRV is every day, so I can understand why people want to see these other metrics.
+That aside, some people do like tracking calories, and some people want to know how many steps they take on a daily basis.
+Fair enough, I want to know what my deep sleep score is and what my average HRV is every day, so I can understand why some people want to see these other metrics.

 But here lies the second reason I don't spend much time in this section of the app, I simply don't think it's very accurate.

-Now don't get me wrong, I love the sleep and readiness data.
-I know it's very accurate (after years being involved in high level sports, being immersed in the world of biohacking, and with 3 years of Oura Ring data under my belt, I have got to a stage where I know my body and I know the Oura Ring data matches what I feel).
+Now, don't get me wrong, I love the sleep and readiness data.
+I know it's very accurate (after years of being involved in high-level sports, being immersed in the world of biohacking and with three years of Oura data under my belt, I have gotten to the stage where I know my body and I know the Oura data matches what I feel).
 In fact, there is published research showing how accurate the sleep data is—The Sleep of the Ring: Comparison of the ŌURA Sleep Tracker Against Polysomnography.

-But when it comes to the Oura Ring and activity, I simply don't see this same level of accuracy.
+But when it comes to the Oura data for activity, I simply don't see this same level of accuracy.

-Now I may be wrong on this (Oura, if you are reading, please feel free to elaborate!), but this was the case with the first ring, and I don't think much has changed on the activity front with the new 2018 Oura Ring.
+Now, I may be wrong on this (Oura, if you are reading this, please feel free to elaborate!), but this was the case with the first ring, and I don't think much has changed on the activity front with the new 2018 Oura ring.

-As I mentioned earlier, the ring needs stillness to track heart rate measurements, hence why it can't use heart rate when determining activity.
+As I mentioned earlier, the ring needs stillness to track heart rate measurements.
+Hence, it can't use heart rate when determining activity.

-To prove that Oura know their activity algorithm is somewhat limited, the app has a function for the user to input activity:
+To prove that Oura knows their activity algorithm is somewhat limited, the app has a function for the user to input activity:

-So after you go for a run, or lift some weights, you should enter this data into the app to update your activity figures.
-Of course we then have to wonder how accurate this data is.
-Is your 'medium intensity weight training' the same as my 'medium intensity' training?
-And do you count the time spent warming up and in between sets, or just the actual time you were lifting weights?
+So after you go for a run or lift some weights, you should enter this data into the app to update your activity figures.
+Of course, we then have to wonder how accurate this data is.
+Is your 'medium-intensity' weight training the same as my 'medium-intensity' training?
+Also, do you count the time spent warming up and in between sets or just the actual time you were lifting weights?

 Do you see why I have issues with the activity data?

-Another example, a few weeks ago I mowed our lawns with a motorised push mower.
-And before that I used a weed-whacker to trim the edges around our garden.
+Another example, a few weeks ago I mowed our lawns with a motorized push mower.
+Before doing that, I used a weed-whacker to trim the edges around our garden.

 Both activities don't require too much on the body.
 The equivalent of a bush walk perhaps.
-But according to Oura, this was a highly intensive activity:
+However, according to Oura, this was a highly intensive activity:

-Yet when I was out building a fence on a steep hill - lugging posts up and down, ramming these posts into the ground, and having to hammer in staples etc - the ring thought I was only doing low intensity work.
+Yet, when I was out building a fence on a steep hill (lugging posts up and down, ramming these posts into the ground, having to hammer in staples, etc.), Oura thought that I was only doing low-intensity work.

-I have even heard from other users that their keyboard typing has been picked up as moderate level activity.
-I personally haven't noticed this, but all these stories prove my point - the Oura Ring isn't very good as an activity tracker.
+I have even heard from other users that their keyboard typing has been picked up as a moderate-level activity.
+I personally haven't noticed this, but all these stories prove my point—Oura isn't very good as an activity tracker.

-After moving, I am out building fences, preparing garden beds, moving cattle, exploring my new property, going on bush walks, mowing lawns etc. So the ring does still do a good job of determining activity levels, it's just not super accurate thats all.
+Now, after moving, I am out building fences, preparing garden beds, moving cattle, exploring my new property, going on bush walks, mowing lawns, etc. Thus, the ring does a good job of determining activity levels.
+It's just not super accurate; that's all.

 This data is then presented in a neat graph.
 You can change the graph to show daily averages, weekly averages or monthly averages.

-This trend feature is a welcome addition to the Oura Ring app, there ring tracks so much data, and sometimes this data can become overwhelming when you look at it on a day to day basis.
-Being able to take a big picture view of the data is really helpful.
+This trend feature is a welcome addition to the Oura app.
+Their ring tracks so much data, and sometimes this data can become overwhelming when you look at it on a day-to-day basis.
+Being able to take a big-picture view of the data is really helpful.

-If you are a Oura Ring user, you can head over to https://cloud.ouraring.com/ to login with your account and discover a ton of amazing graphs and dashboards about your body and sleep.
+If you are an Oura ring user, you can head over to https://cloud.ouraring.com/ to log in with your account and discover a ton of amazing graphs and dashboards about your body and sleep.

-Last year I did a youtube review on the new Oura Cloud dash.
-Though it is quite outdated (it's well over a year old) it should give you a better overview of how the Oura Cloud looks.
+Last year, I did a YouTube review on the new Oura cloud dash.
+Though it is quite outdated since it's well over a year old, it should give you a better overview of how the Oura cloud looks.

 Which is all really cool.